streamlit/docs/content/get-started/installation/anaconda-distribution.md

 # Install Streamlit using Anaconda Distribution

-This is a concise set of steps to install Streamlit locally using Anaconda Distribution.
+This page walks you through installing Streamlit locally using Anaconda Distribution.
+At the end, you'll build a simple "Hello world" app and run it.
 You can read more about [Getting started with Anaconda Distribution](https://docs.anaconda.com/free/anaconda/getting-started/) in Anaconda's docs.
-If you prefer command line instructions, check out how to [Install Streamlit using command line](/get-started/installation/command-line).
+If you prefer to manage your Python environments via command line, check out how to [Install Streamlit using command line](/get-started/installation/command-line).

+## Prerequisites

-Anaconda Distribution includes Python so all you need is your favoriate code editor.
-We like [VS Code](https://code.visualstudio.com/download) and will use it in our instructions.
+Anaconda Distribution includes Python so all you need beforehand is your favoriate code editor.

+- We use [VS Code](https://code.visualstudio.com/download) in our tutorials.

 ## Install Anaconda Distribution